tbraeckevelt/RP_in_Zn_Cd_doped_CsPbI3/README.md

 # RP_in_Zn_Cd_doped_CsPbI3
-A repository for the paper about the creation of RP phases due to Zn and Cd doping in CsPbI3
+A repository for the paper: Increasing the phase stability of CsPbI3 nanocrystals by Zn2+ and Cd2+ addition: synergistic study by transmission electron microscopy and molecular dynamics calculations

 This repository consists of three folders: